ART 494/540 VizProto (Visualization and Prototyping) Syllabus

 Materials, Equipment, and Media Storage Devices

 Materials for each assignment will vary.
-In many instances, we will be able to provide raw materials purchased in bulk.
-However, there will be times when you are expected to purchase materials (e.g, foam and wax for milling).
+There will be times when you are expected to purchase materials (e.g, birch ply for laser cutting or thermoplastic filament for larger 3D printing jobs).
 There is also some essential equipment that you must own or have immediate access to:

 A PC compatible external hard drive (1 TB) is highly recommended.
 At the very least you must have a flash/thumb drive for saving your work on a daily basis.
 Be warned, armed with only a thumb drive you will have a very hard time saving all of your projects.
 It is highly recommended anyone considering continuing with digital art purchase a larger 500+gig - 1 TB external hard drive.
 When you're buying, try to get one with USB 3.0 or Thunderbolt compatibility in addition to plain vanilla USB2.0 ports.
 Format it as "exFAT" for compatibility with both Mac and PC.
 A valid and current Sun Card for access to Library facilities is mandatory.
 An ASU e-mail account and regular access to he Canvas class evaluation system.